 Holographic memory release (HMR) is a form of mind-body therapy that promotes healing by revealing and releasing past memories in a safe setting.
 In short, the basic premise is that the body is capable of healing itself.
-Based on the theory of quantum physics, holographic memory release is a culmination of theory and fieldwork set forth by several pioneers in the field of energy medicine, such as James Oschman and Charles Daily.
-However, the development of the holographic memory release technique is ultimately credited to Brent Baum.
+Based on the theory of quantum physics, holographic memory release is a culmination of theory and fieldwork set forth by several pioneers in the field of energy medicine, such as James Oschman, Charles Daily, and Brent Baum.

 The elements of holographic memory release techniques reside in the energy distribution points located within the connective tissue system.
 Also known as touch points, they are similar in concept to acupuncture meridians.
 These communication centers form a network of channels that process and retain past memories and experiences.
 In effect, the body becomes encoded with electromagnetic charges on a cellular level, particularly during times of stress or trauma.
 These negative charges are translated through a form of self-hypnosis, and may later emerge as the root cause of disease.

 The framework of holographic memory release is based on several other mind-body modalities, including classical homeopathy, hypnotherapy, shiatsu, acupressure and chiropractic models.
 It also embraces the Oschman holographic connective tissue communication model, which maintains that the information needed for self-healing may be accessed by navigating the piezoelectric qualities of connective tissue to stimulate memory release.
 Further, holographic memory release endeavors to restructure stored memories, rendering them neutral.